Third Day (album): Other releases

 The band released a self-titled album in 1995 through the independent label, Gray Dot Records.
-It was an early version of this album.
+It was an early version of this album with a different track listing from the later reissue.
 The album sold 20,000 copies.

 In 2016 a 20th anniversary limited edition vinyl album was made available.

 Track listing

 All tracks written by Mac Powell, except where noted.